What is Pension Auto Enrolment and When Did it Start?

 Your employees might not be eligible for a pension auto-enrolment scheme, but this may change as they stay at your company.

-For example, their wages might increase or they might celebrate their 22nd birthday, allowing them to automatically enrol into pension cover.
+For example, their wages might increase or they might celebrate their 22nd birthday, allowing them to automatically enrol into private pension cover.

 There will be some rare exceptions where an employee will reach this threshold but still not be automatically enrolled by their employer.
 Go to GOV.UK to find out more about any potential exceptions.